 Electrons in an atom behave very differently.
-You will see that when an electron becomes a part of the atom, it is spread around the nucleus like a cloud, and you will see the shape of S and P orbitals.
-Later, you will learn the Pauli Exclusion Principle that states that only two electrons can share the same orbital.
-In this lesson, chemical symbols for elements are introduced.
+Students will see that when an electron becomes a part of an atom, it is spread around the nucleus like a cloud.
+They will also study the shapes of s- and p-orbitals.
+Later, students will cover the Pauli Exclusion Principle, which states that only two electrons can share the same orbital.

 This lesson is a part of MEL Chemistry VR.
 Learn more →

 atoms, electrons, electron cloud, electron orbitals, orbital shape